drNymbus/ync/README.md

 The 'ync-database' component is destined to grow if need be, other keyspaces and tables may be created.

-## ync-node-app
+## ync-shop-api

 This API is intended to operate on the 'store' keyspace of the 'ync-database' component.
-Multiple operations can be performed such as:
+Multiple operations can be performed:

 - **GET `/store?connect=true`**: Retrieves the user's shopping cart.
 If no cart exists, a new one is created.
 - **GET `/store?item=true&id=<item_id>`**: Retrieves all attributes from item_id.
 If no attribute exists, the list of all item ids available in the shop is sent.